Abby Leigh: Work

 Abby Leigh's work consistently deals with the same themes: the relationship of order and randomness; microcosm and macrocosm; and with what lies beneath the surface, both literally and conceptually.
 She is deeply engaged with and curious about her materials, which are often unusual, such as drawing with smoke, axes, or sledgehammers.
 Her most recent sledgehammer series is the culmination of previous investigations in materials, subject matter, and technique.
-“Leigh’s process begins by beating Dibond aluminum panels with a sledgehammer, covering them with dents and dings.
-From there she layers oil paint, pigment and wax in a range of near monochromes—pinks, blues, and blacks.”
+"Leigh's process begins by beating Dibond aluminum panels with a sledgehammer, covering them with dents and dings.
+From there she layers oil paint, pigment and wax in a range of near monochromes—pinks, blues, and blacks."
 Leigh then scratches the battered surface of the aluminum in a technique that draws comparisons to automatism.
-“Sometimes she paints over and into these forms.
-Other colors are revealed as she cuts into the glittering metal, which is left exposed.”
+"Sometimes she paints over and into these forms.
+Other colors are revealed as she cuts into the glittering metal, which is left exposed."

 The labor-intensive process produces visual and tactile variation in each piece.
-The resulting paintings “beg for free association,” resembling everything from bacteria floating in water or graffiti, and have been compared to Yayoi Kusama’s engagement of the infinite and the “visionary abstraction of Arthur Dove.”
+The resulting paintings "beg for free association", resembling everything from bacteria floating in water or graffiti, and have been compared to Yayoi Kusama's engagement of the infinite and the "visionary abstraction of Arthur Dove."

-In a review of Leigh’s sledgehammer paintings, Alfred Mac Adams writes: “unlike banal abstraction this work takes the viewer back to the erotics of landscape, the fetishizing of nature that transforms mountains and trees into voluptuous bodies.
+In a review of Leigh's sledgehammer paintings, Alfred Mac Adams writes: "unlike banal abstraction this work takes the viewer back to the erotics of landscape, the fetishizing of nature that transforms mountains and trees into voluptuous bodies.
 Flesh makes us acknowledge the sexual charge latent in traditional landscape painting and in this brilliant reinvention of it.
-Abby Leigh has created a brave new world for abstract painting.”
+Abby Leigh has created a brave new world for abstract painting."

 In earlier bodies of work such as her smoke drawings, Leigh captures the gaseous, ethereal quality of smoke.
-Jarrett Earnest wrote that they are the some of the “clearest statements of her sensibility and visual ingenuity.”
-Leigh works to record the smoke’s movement without manipulating it, explaining “I wanted to isolate the smoke and to examine what seemed random but is actually the result of physical forces such as the density of the air.”
+Jarrett Earnest wrote that they are some of the "clearest statements of her sensibility and visual ingenuity".
+Leigh works to record the smoke's movement without manipulating it, explaining "I wanted to isolate the smoke and to examine what seemed random but is actually the result of physical forces such as the density of the air."

-“For Leigh, pleasures of the mind are always deeply and meaningfully inextricable from the pleasures of the senses.”
-The contemplative element present in Leigh’s work arises from her inquisitive and analytical nature, as well as physical limitations.
-As an extremely nearsighted person, Leigh’s experience of the world focuses on things she can engage with up close.
-A “profoundly myopic” person, her spatial orientation influences her subject matter and how she depicts it.
-“I don't have depth perception,” Leigh explains, “so whatever I work on, I see in layers rather than perspective.
-When I see something, I have to infer where it is in space because it's not evident.”
+"For Leigh, pleasures of the mind are always deeply and meaningfully inextricable from the pleasures of the senses."
+The contemplative element present in Leigh's work arises from her inquisitive and analytical nature, as well as physical limitations.
+As an extremely nearsighted person, Leigh's experience of the world focuses on things she can engage with up close.
+A "profoundly myopic" person, her spatial orientation influences her subject matter and how she depicts it.
+"I don't have depth perception," Leigh explains, "so whatever I work on, I see in layers rather than perspective.
+When I see something, I have to infer where it is in space because it's not evident."
 Through her process of examination and artistic intervention, Leigh turns the microscopic into the macroscopic.
 In her paintings, drawings, and works on paper, there is always more than meets the eye.